camsaul/toucan2/README.md

 ![Blue JDBC](https://github.com/camsaul/bluejdbc/blob/master/assets/bluejdbc.png)

-Blue JDBC is a new Clojure interface to JDBC with an an emphasis on ease-of-use, performance, extensibility.
+Blue JDBC is a new Clojure interface to JDBC with an an emphasis on ease-of-use, performance, extensibility, and complete documentation.

+Documentation can be viewed [here]

 ### Key benefits!

 * Blue JDBC automatically uses `java.time` everywhere!
 * Blue JDBC supports [HoneySQL](https://github.com/jkk/honeysql) everywhere and its functions.
 Don't worry -- you can still use raw SQL everywhere as well!
-* Blue JDBC's versions of `java.sql.PreparedStatement` and `java.sql.ResultSet` are reducible/transducible and sequable.
+* Blue JDBC's versions of `java.sql.PreparedStatement` and `java.sql.ResultSet` are reducible/transducible and
+  sequable.
 Wow!
 * Blue JDBC handles parameters and results in a database-aware fashion -- for example, you can have Blue JDBC convert a `UUID` to a String for MySQL and a byte array for Postgres!
 * Has its own logo!

 ```clj